The pros and cons of self-publishing

 - Having a good editor to bounce ideas off of and to tell you when you are going wrong or right can be incredibly helpful and can help to keep you motivated.
 They can look at your work from a reader’s perspective and also spot inconsistencies and repetition in your work that might be hard to see yourself.

 - Not all the work that needs doing for your book is creative.
-Publishers have people dedicated to making sure you don’t end up in legal hot water either through payment of taxes, copyright permissions on images or text or a wide range of other potential pitfalls.
-Do you really want to take care of all of those things yourself.
+Publishers have people dedicated to making sure you don’t end up in legal hot water either through the incorrect payment of taxes, copyright permissions on images or text or a wide range of other potential pitfalls.
+Do you really want to take care of all of those things yourself?

 The bottom line